milesj/decoda/readme.md

 * Parses custom code to valid (X)HTML markup
 * Setting to make links and emails auto-clickable
 * Setting to use shorthand text for links and emails
-* Provides Filters to parse markup and custom code
+* Filters to parse markup and custom code
-* Provides Hooks to execute callbacks during the parsing cycle
+* Hooks to execute callbacks during the parsing cycle
-* Provides Loaders to load resources and files for configuration
+* Loaders to load resources and files for configuration
-* Provides Engines to render complex markup using a template system
+* Engines to render complex markup using a template system
 * Can censor offensive words
 * Can convert smiley faces into images
 * Basic support for localized messages